ssokolow/get_user_headers/README.rst

 **However, don't mistake my kindness for weakness.**

-I'm willing to bet that anything that, long **before you make my convenience bots unfeasible, you'll annoy all of your users into leaving**.
+I'm willing to bet anything that, long **before you make my convenience bots unfeasible, you'll annoy all of your users into leaving**.

 If you start trying to identify bots by their refusal to download supplementary